jasonatoledo/Python_Election_Analysis/README.md

 ### Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

+The candidate that won the election is:

+* Winner: Diana DeGette

+* Total of 272,892 votes

+* 73.8% of the total votes

 ## Election-Audit Summary

+This script proved very useful for determining the winners, number of votes, and the percentage of votes for the county and candidates.
+It could be used for any election given a some of easy modifications:

+1) Ensure the files to load and save are updated with new paths and proper corresponding path names that will be read/written to

+2) Adjust the candidate name and county name column values as needed

+3) If there are other pieces of information, such as state or district, the code blocks used for county/candidate could be slightly altered to include additional data.
+The column would have to be added to where the candidate/county name values are derived.